-The bill CS/CS/HB 1283 aims to enhance Florida's legal framework regarding capital human trafficking and sexual exploitation, particularly focusing on the protection of vulnerable individuals.
+The bill CS/CS/HB 1283 aims to enhance Florida's legal framework regarding capital human trafficking, particularly focusing on the sexual exploitation of vulnerable individuals.
 It amends section 787.06 of the Florida Statutes to define "sexual exploitation" and prohibits individuals aged 18 or older from engaging in activities that lead to the trafficking of children under 12 or those who are mentally defective or incapacitated.
-The legislation establishes severe penalties, including the possibility of the death penalty, and requires prosecutors to notify if they intend to seek this penalty.
-It also introduces a new section, 921.1427, detailing sentencing procedures in capital cases, including the necessity for a unanimous jury finding of at least two aggravating factors for a death sentence to be considered.
+The bill establishes severe penalties, including the possibility of a capital felony charge, and requires prosecutors to notify if they intend to seek the death penalty.
+It also introduces a new section, 921.1427, detailing sentencing procedures in capital human trafficking cases, including the necessity for a unanimous jury finding of at least two aggravating factors for a death sentence.

 Statutes affected: